klangman/CassiaPanelLaunchers/CassiaPanelLaunchers@klangman/README.md

 This is a panel launcher applet for Cinnamon based on CinnamonPanelLaunchers with a number of additional features

+## This project has be suspended.
+The majority of the features have been intergrated into CassiaWindowList and that should be used instead of this applet.
+There are no plans to continue work on this applet.

 ## Requirements
 This applet has only been tested on Cinnamon 5.0, but I suspect it works on 4.0